Carnivore Breakfast Casserole

 ✨ Recipe Ingredients

-• 1 tablespoon Red Hot Sauce (I recommend this sauce – Amazon)
+• Red Hot Sauce – Adds a quick kick that brightens the meaty richness.
+(I recommend this sauce – Amazon)

 👨🍳 How To Make